skewll/docker-image-timetrex/README.md

 ## What to expect:

-* On first run it will initialize the postgres database as well as the config file.
+* On first run it will initialize the postgres database as well as the timetrex.ini.php config file.

 * Once container is running, finish install at:  http://localhost:8080/timetrex/interface/install/install.php

+* Once install is complete, access timetrex at: http://localhost:8080/timetrex/interface/html5/index.php

+* You will be able to change some options via your mounted timetrex.ini.php after install.

 ## Getting started: